sanjayvacharya/sleeplessinslc/product-gateway-service-mesh/README.md

 ```
 # Running in Kubernetes

-Follow the instructions on http://sleeplessinslc.blogspot.com for details
+Follow the instructions at https://sleeplessinslc.blogspot.com/2017/09/service-mesh-examples-of-istio-and.html for more details